Labyrinthitis: Physical therapy

 Typical treatments include combinations of head and eye movements, postural changes, and walking exercises.
 Specifically, exercises that may be prescribed include keeping eyes fixated on a specific target while moving the head, moving the head right to left at two targets at a significant distance apart, walking while keeping eyes fixated on a specific target, and walking while keeping eyes fixated on a specific target while also turning the head in different directions.

-The main function behind repeating a combination of head and eye movements, postural changes and walking is that through this repetition, compensatory changes for the dysfunctions arising from peripheral vestibular structures may be promoted in the central vestibular system (brainstem and cerebellum).
+The main function behind repeating a combination of head and eye movements, postural changes, and walking is that through this repetition, compensatory changes for the dysfunctions arising from peripheral vestibular structures may be promoted in the central vestibular system (brainstem and cerebellum).

-Vestibular rehabilitation therapy is a highly effective way to substantially reduce or eliminate residual dizziness from labyrinthitis.
+Vestibular rehabilitation therapy is a highly effective way to reduce or eliminate residual dizziness from labyrinthitis substantially.
 VRT works by causing the brain to use already existing neural mechanisms for adaptation, neuroplasticity, and compensation.
 Vestibular neuritis rehabilitation is an effective and safe management to improve symptoms.
 The vestibular neuritis rehabilitation can improve symptoms or resolve the symptoms which is dependent on each individual.

 Rehabilitation strategies most commonly used are: